JSC-4/MicroBlaze_GPIO/README.md

 # MicroBlaze GPIO with Nexys-4 DDR

-This project is about using the Nexys-4 DDR, to create a MicroBlaze SoC and communicating with the UART to print "Hello World".
-This is the stepping stone for developing more complexed SoC based systems.
+This project is about using the Nexys-4 DDR, to create a MicroBlaze SoC and controlling the GPIO.This is the stepping stone for developing more complexed SoC based systems.

 ### Prerequisites